-Special rates and charges are covered under Section 163 of the Act, which enables Council to declare a special rate or charge or a combination of both for the purposes of in relation to the performance of a function or the exercise of a power of Council.
+Special rates and charges are covered under Section 163 of the Act, which enables Council to declare a special rate or charge or a combination of both for the purposes of defraying any expenses; or repaying with interest any advance made or debt incurred or loan raised by Council, in relation to the performance of a function or the exercise of a power of Council.
 Council can only do so if it considers that the performance of the function or the exercise of the power is or will be of special benefit to a particular group of persons who are required to pay that special rate or special charge.